Visit AEF Headquarters

 When our new barn is built, and tours are once again available, the following information will be helpful:

 If you’d like to schedule a private tour, please make your request no less than 7 days in advance.
 As a courtesy, we will attempt to work with special last minute requests, but we cannot guarantee that we will be able to schedule you in.

 What days and times are tours given?

-The American Eagle Foundation typically provides private tours of its headquarters Monday-Thursday at around 10am.
+The American Eagle Foundation typically provides private tours of its headquarters Monday-Friday at around 9:30 a.m.
 If you would like to visit the American Eagle Foundation at Dollywood, click here

 How much do your tours cost?